fm4d/PyMarkovTextGenerator/README.md

 This is a simple and probably quite inefficient pseudorandom text generator based on Markov chains.
-It creates and stores chains for you, buy for any real use other than testing, you should reimplement demo functions.
+It creates and stores chains for you, but for any real use other than testing, you should reimplement demo functions.

 Example:
 ```python